ShreyaJakharC/OpenMPI-prime-generator/README.md

 ## Overview

-This repository contains Lab 2’s implementation of a multi‐threaded prime‐number generator using OpenMP.
+This repository contains implementation of a multi‐threaded prime‐number generator using OpenMP.
 The program:

 1. Accepts three command‐line arguments:
    - **M** (lower bound integer),